MicrosoftDocs/data-api-builder-docs/data-api-builder/best-practices-security.md

 ---
-title: Security considerations in Data API builder
+title: Security best practices
-description: This document contains details about security considerations in Data API builder.
+description: Review a list of current best practices and recommendations for security and connectivity in Data API builder.
-author: anagha-todalbagi
+author: seesharprun
-ms.author: atodalbagi
+ms.author: sidandrews
+ms.reviewer: jerrynixon
 ms.service: data-api-builder
-ms.topic: security-considerations-in-data-api-builder
+ms.topic: concept-article
-ms.date: 04/06/2023
+ms.date: 04/01/2024
+# Customer Intent: As a developer, I want to review best practices, so that I can configure my API using current best practices.
 ---

-# Security Considerations
+# Security best practices in Data API builder

+This article includes the current recommended best practices for security in the Data API builder.
+This is not an exhaustive list of every security consideration for your Data API builder solution.

 ## Disable Legacy Versions of TLS at the Server Level